MafariT/SimpleChatBot/README.md

 ```
 pip install -r requirements.txt
 ```
 ## Usage

-To use SimpleChatBot, download the executable from the [Releases](https://github.com/MafariT/SimpleChatBot/releases/latest) page and run it on your Windows machine.
+To use SimpleChatBot, download the executable from the [Releases](https://github.com/MafariT/SimpleChatBot/releases/latest).
 If you choose to run the executable, you do not need to install Python or any additional packages.

 Here are some examples of things you can say to the chatbot: